 1. Many believe the name Spain diverged from the word Ispania, which means the land of rabbits.

 2. With just over 505,000 sq. km.
-Spain is the second largest country in Western Europe after France and the second most mountainous after Switzerland.
+(195,000 sq. miles) Spain is the second largest country in Western Europe after France and the second most mountainous after Switzerland.

 4. Spain had one of the fastest growing populations in Europe in the early 1980s.
 In 2000, Spain had the lowest average birth rate of any country in the world, at just 1.19 children per woman.
 It is predicted that around 300,000 immigrants need to enter Spain each year to balance the declining number of young people.

-5. One of the most famous festivals in Spain is the Running of Bulls.
+6. One of the most famous festivals in Spain is the Running of Bulls.
 It occurs on St. Fermin’s Day in July in the northern town of Pamplona.
 Over 1 million people attend the festival.
+Unfortunately, this is not a fun fact about Spain at all.
+The bulls are tortured and killed.
+You can find more information here.

 8. Spain has the highest number of bars out of all the countries in the EU.